-Research underpinning eyes4earth.org has paid particular attention to synchronicity as a meaningful nature experience (MNE).
-In other words, nature-based synchronicity or meaningful coincidences with/in nature.
+A portion of the doctoral research underpinning eyes4earth.org devoted attention to ‘synchronicity as a meaningful nature experience (MNE)’.
+In other words, nature-based synchronicity or ‘meaningful coincidences’ with/in non-human nature.

 Synchronicity is not the same as synchrony.
 Synchrony is usually used in the biophysical sciences to refer to actions, occurrences or events occurring simultaneously but which are unconnected in terms of their personal meaning.